open-guides/og-aws/README.md

     * 🔹Do create new buckets if you have different data sensitivities, as this is much less error prone than complex permissions rules.
     * 🔹If data is for administrators only, like log data, put it in a bucket that only administrators can access.
     * 💸Limit individual user (or IAM role) access to S3 to the minimal required and catalog the “approved” locations.
 Otherwise, S3 tends to become the dumping ground where people put data to random locations that are not cleaned up for years, costing you big bucks.
-* Manage data lifecycles sensibly.
+* **Data lifecycles:**
-    * When putting data into a bucket, think about its lifecycle — its end of life, not just its beginning.
-Rule: data with different expiration policies should be stored under separate prefixes at the top level.
+    * When managing data, the understanding the lifecycle of the data is as important as understanding the data itself.
+When putting data into a bucket, think about its lifecycle — its end of life, not just its beginning.
-    * For example, some voluminous logs might need to be deleted automatically monthly, while other data is critical and should never be deleted.
+    * 🔹In general, data with different expiration policies should be stored under separate prefixes at the top level.
+For example, some voluminous logs might need to be deleted automatically monthly, while other data is critical and should never be deleted.
 Having the former in a separate bucket or at least a separate folder is wise.
-    * Thinking about this up front will save you pain.
+    * 🔸Thinking about this up front will save you pain.
 It’s very hard to clean up large collections of files created by many engineers with varying lifecycles and no coherent organization.
     * Alternatively you can set a lifecycle policy to archive old data to Glacier.
 [Be careful](https://alestic.com/2012/12/s3-glacier-costs/) with archiving large numbers of small objects to Glacier, since it may actually cost more.
-    * There is also a product called S3 Infrequent Access that has the same durability as Standard S3, but is discounted per GB.
+    * There is also a storage class called [**Infrequent Access**](https://aws.amazon.com/s3/storage-classes/#Infrequent_Access) that has the same durability as Standard S3, but is discounted per GB.
 It is suitable for objects that are infrequently accessed.
-* Creation of objects in S3 is atomic.
+* **Data consistency:** Creation of objects in S3 is atomic.
 You’ll never upload a file and have another client see only half the file.
 Also, if you create a new file, you’ll see it instantly.
 If you overwrite or delete a file, however, you’re only guaranteed [eventual consistency](https://aws.amazon.com/s3/faqs/#What_data_consistency_model_does_Amazon_S3_employ).
+* 🔸Be careful not to make implicit assumptions about transactionality or sequencing of updates to objects.
+Never assume that if you modify a sequence of objects, the clients will see the same modifications in the same sequence, or if you upload a whole bunch of files, that they will all appear at once to all clients.
 * If you are primarily using a VPC, consider setting up a [VPC Endpoint](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-endpoints.html) for S3 in order to allow your VPC-hosted resources to easily access it without the need for extra network configuration or hops.

 ### Gotchas and Limitations

 * ❗The number of buckets per account is [severely limited](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) (100 per account).
 Use buckets sparingly.
 You can ask for a raise in the number of buckets but it will still be capped.
-* 🔸Amazon S3 has an [SLA](https://aws.amazon.com/s3/sla/) with 99.9% uptime.
+* 🔸S3 has an [**SLA**](https://aws.amazon.com/s3/sla/) with 99.9% uptime.
 If you use S3 heavily, you’ll inevitably see occasional error accessing or storing data as disks or other infrastructure fail.
 Availability is usually restored in seconds or minutes.
 Although availability is not extremely high, as mentioned above, durability is excellent.
 * 🔸After uploading, any change that you make to the object causes a full rewrite of the object, so avoid appending-like behavior with regular files.
 * 🔸Sometimes, S3 suffers from replication issues, when an object is visible from a subset of the machines, depending on which S3 endpoint they hit.
 Those usually resolve within seconds, however, we’ve seen isolated cases when the issue lingered for 20-30 hours.
-* 🔸MD5s and multi-part uploads**: In S3, the [ETag header in S3](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonResponseHeaders.html) is a hash on the object.
+* 🔸**MD5s and multi-part uploads:** In S3, the [ETag header in S3](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonResponseHeaders.html) is a hash on the object.
 And in many cases, it is the MD5 hash.
 However, this [is not the case in general](http://stackoverflow.com/questions/12186993/what-is-the-algorithm-to-compute-the-amazon-s3-etag-for-a-file-larger-than-5gb) when you use multi-part uploads.
 One workaround is to compute MD5s yourself and put them in a custom header (such as is done by [s4cmd](https://github.com/bloomreach/s4cmd)).
 * 🔸**US Standard region:** Most S3 endpoints match the region they’re in, with the exception of the us-east-1 region, which is called 'us-standard' in S3 terminology.
 This region is also the only region that is replicated across coasts.
 As a result, latency varies more in this region than in others.
 You can minimize latency from us-east-1 by using *[s3-external-1.amazonaws.com](http://s3-external-1.amazonaws.com/)*.